 Half-Jew: Searching for Identity is Miller’s nonfiction work analyzing the “mother rule” of Judaism, Jewish ethnicities and DNA.
 Partly a memoir, the book details the author’s personal interfaith experience.

 Mexican Summer, her new release, is a suspenseful romantic novella with just a dash of her signature interfaith theme woven into the action-packed story.

-Finally, Dandelion Fuzz is a collection of poetry.
+Finally, Dandelion Fuzz and Banished Thoughts are collections of poetry.